LuBiBi98/User-manual-for-V5A-radio/README.md

 How to use V5A to run internet radio project Yoradio?

-If you want to enable the WiFi function and run the Internet radio Yoradio on the V5A, please make sure to download the <How to play with Yoradio.rar> file package and follow the instructions carefully.
+If you want to enable the WiFi function and run the Internet radio Yoradio on the V5A, please make sure to download the <How to play with Yoradio> file package and follow the instructions carefully.